 An Invitation to Apply is offered to any candidate in the Express Entry pool who has been selected to apply for immigration to Canada by Citizenship and Immigration Canada (CIC) through the Express Entry immigration selection system.
 Invitations to Apply are issued on a priority basis when CIC performs a draw from the Express Entry pool, which is made up of candidates who have made an expression of interest in immigrating to Canada.

 The original profile information will remain for 60 days after the Invitation to Apply is issued.
 Candidates will have this length of time to submit a complete and accurate application along with all supporting documents.
-The submission of the complete application is considered the acceptance.
+The submission of the complete application is considered acceptable.

 Once all portions of the document checklist are uploaded and complete, applicants are given the option to submit an application.
 The option to submit is not available until after all fields are accounted for.
 An Acknowledgment of Receipt (AOR) will be automatically issued once the file is submitted.
 CIC will review the application and determine whether or not it is both complete and eligible.
 CIC aims to complete this process within six months of the applicant has submitted his or her application.

 All Canadian immigration applicants are required to undergo medical examinations.
 These examinations are intended to detect any conditions, which may affect the health of the Canadian public, or which may result in excessive demands being placed upon Canadian health or social services.
 The medical examination includes a standard physical examination, blood tests, urine tests, and X-Rays.

 Each medical case is analyzed individually, taking into account your full medical history.
 If the disease or disorder poses health risks to Canadians or places excessive demands on the Canadian health care system, it may result in medical inadmissibility.